Sewer56/claude-code-nix-flake/readme.md

 - Install the Claude Code CLI package (optional)
 - Configure command files in `~/.claude/commands/` by passing a directory and/or a list of individual files
+- Configure agent files in `~/.claude/agents/` by passing a directory and/or a list of individual files
 - Manage Claude memory in `~/.claude/CLAUDE.md`
 - Configure MCP servers in `~/.claude.json`
 - Support for standalone home-manager